awsdocs/aws-systems-manager-user-guide/doc_source/automation-walk-patch-windows-ami-cli.md

    For information, see [Install or upgrade AWS command line tools](getting-started-cli.md)\.

 1. Run the following command to run the `AWS-UpdateWindowsAmi` runbook\.
-In the parameters section, specify an AMI source ID, an EC2 instance profile role, and your Automation service role\.
+Replace each *example resource placeholder* with your own information\.
 The example command below uses a recent Amazon EC2 AMI to minimize the number of patches that need to be applied\.
 If you run this command more than once, you must specify a unique value for `targetAMIname`\.
 AMI names must be unique\.

    ```
-   aws ssm start-automation-execution --document-name="AWS-UpdateWindowsAmi" --parameters SourceAmiId='ami-0246f4914689c475f',IamInstanceProfileName='ManagedInstanceProfile',AutomationAssumeRole='arn:aws:iam::{{global:ACCOUNT_ID}}:role/AutomationServiceRole'
+   aws ssm start-automation-execution \
+       --document-name="AWS-UpdateWindowsAmi" \
+       --parameters SourceAmiId='AMI ID',IamInstanceProfileName='IAM instance profile',AutomationAssumeRole='arn:aws:iam::{{global:ACCOUNT_ID}}:role/AutomationServiceRole'
    ```

    The command returns an execution ID\.
 Copy this ID to the clipboard\.
 You will use this ID to view the status of the automation\.

    ```
    {
-       "AutomationExecutionId": "ID"
+       "AutomationExecutionId": "automation execution ID"
    }
    ```